UI for mobile apps – How to create a nice and useful product?

 The best interface design is created in close alignment with user feedback.
 But how do you go about testing your design?
 Every usability session of the mobile application needs to include five components we list below.
 Make sure to plan them carefully and establish them before any testing takes place.

-Here are the five essential components of testing:
+Here are the five essential components of testing UI for mobile apps:

 - Objectives (the questions that the test seeks to answer),